-- Grading rubrics - Course evaluation data that includes written student comments - Letters of evaluation from current and former students - Statements from colleagues who have collaborated with the candidate - Statements from colleagues who have observed the candidate's teaching - Participation in curriculum development for the department - Innovations in teaching - · Teaching awards - Awards by students as a result of faculty mentorship - · A candidate's own statement of teaching philosophy and goals - Public representations of teaching - Written comments from those who teach advanced courses for which a particular course is a prerequisite. - Other accepted methods of evaluation which may include external evaluations and teaching portfolios
+- Grading rubrics - Course evaluation data that includes written student comments - · Letters of evaluation from former students - Statements from colleagues who have collaborated with the candidate - Statements from colleagues who have observed the candidate's teaching - Participation in curriculum development for the department - Innovations in teaching - Teaching awards - Awards by students as a result of faculty mentorship - A candidate's own statement of teaching philosophy and goals - Written comments from those who teach advanced courses for which a particular course is a prerequisite. - Other accepted methods of evaluation which may include external evaluations and teaching portfolios

 In accordance with University standards, the Department of Theatre recognizes that high quality teaching is serious intellectual work and grounded in deep knowledge and understanding of the field and includes the ability to convey that understanding in clear and engaging ways.
-Design faculty are expected to teach 16 hours annually (8 each semester) and Acting faculty are expected to teach 18-21 hours annually (9-12 each semester) depending on assigned production responsibilities.
+Tenure-track theatre faculty are expected to teach 4/4 loads each semester.
+Exceptions to this include but are not limited to faculty who receive reassigned time for administrative responsibilities, committee work, advising, etc.

 The conduct of classes is the central feature of teaching responsibilities at A-State, but teaching also includes supervising student research, mentoring and advising students, and other teaching-related activities outside of the classroom.
 In the Department of Theatre, the teaching, supervising, mentoring, and advising activities of our faculty often occurs in the context of creating theatre productions and through projects involving students in research and creative activities that take place on campus or in regional, national, or international contexts.

-Advising is a particularly broad rubric within the department, as faculty spend many hours providing students with extensive feedback on their artistic and scholarly endeavors, particular in the context of production and studio work.
+Faculty spend many hours providing students with extensive feedback on their artistic and scholarly endeavors, particular in the context of production and studio work.
 Evidence that shall be considered for the evaluation of such extensive non-classroom teaching activity and advising undertaken by theatre faculty may take many forms.
-Examples include but are not limited to production portfolios, published reviews or similar evaluative responses, visual and aural documentation, peer evaluation, student evaluation an informal feedback, student awards, and so on.
+Examples include but are not limited to production portfolios, published reviews or similar evaluative responses, visual and aural documentation, peer evaluation, student evaluation and informal feedback, student awards, and so on.

-In the Department of Theatre, we apply the following teaching expectations in order to meet these standards: As indicated through multiple sources of evaluation (outlined above), candidates must demonstrate they carry their share of the department's curricular, tutorial, advising, and mentorship needs.
+In the Department of Theatre, we apply the following teaching expectations in order to meet these standards for the award of tenure and promotion to associate professor:

+As indicated through multiple sources of evaluation (outlined above), candidates must demonstrate they carry their share of the department's curricular, tutorial, advising, and mentorship needs.
 Faculty members must support assigned advisees and supervise independent undergraduate projects.
 In the quality of their teaching, candidates are expected to be not only effective presenters of information, ideas and/or practices discovered or constituted by others, but to know how to analyze and critique the evidence and/or methods that form the basis for the knowledge they are responsible for sharing.
 Candidates are expected to engage students in the subject matter through their own expertise and enthusiasm.
-They will treat students with respect as demonstrated in academic diagnose, appropriately challenging assignments and rigorous, timely, and substantial feedback.
+They will treat students with respect, provide appropriately challenging assignments and rigorous, timely, and substantial feedback.

-For teaching, advising, and mentoring occurring outside the context of classroom-based instruction, the multiple sources of evaluation should demonstrate the candidate is effective in tutoring students in the skills and techniques require of creative specialties or research, developing students' artistic potential and intellectual capacity, and in mentoring the students as arts professionals - as needed according to the types of projects undertaken.
-The candidate's record must also demonstrate they discharge their responsibilities associated with teaching, including prompt and regular holding of class sessions and office hours, timely and sufficient grading and commenting on assignments, acceptable and fair expectations and criteria for student work (as judged by disciplinary standards), and adequate class preparation and effective use of class time.
+For teaching, advising, and mentoring occurring outside the context of classroombased instruction, the multiple sources of evaluation should demonstrate the candidate is effective in tutoring students in the skills and techniques require of creative specialties or research, developing students' artistic potential and intellectual capacity, and in mentoring the students as arts professionals - as needed according to the types of projects undertaken.
+The candidate's record must also demonstrate they discharge their responsibilities associated with teaching, including prompt and regular holding of class sessions and office hours, timely and sufficient grading and commenting on assignments, acceptable and fair expectations and criteria for student work (as judged by disciplinary standards), adequate class preparation, and effective use of class time.